Przygryw/STM_BluePill_OV7670/README.md

 To Do:
 -Fixing gain register
--Fixing reading bug (sometimes gets to much pixels) -Making decode more independent
+-Fixing reading bug (sometimes gets to many pixels) -Making decode more independent
   *from external header file
   *asking user to put desired resolution